 As Petroamazonas is a public company (empresa pública), it has budgetary autonomy from the Republic.
-Its authority and ability to pay monetary obligations and to expend funds is subject to its generation of operating revenue and the approval of its General Budget by its board of directors, in accordance with the State-Owned Enterprises Law, and the acceptance and funding of its General Budget by the Ministry of Economy and Finance.
+Its authority and ability to pay monetary obligations and to expend funds is subject to its generation of operating revenue and the approval of its General Budget by its board of directors, in accordance with the State-Owned Enterprises Law, and the acceptance and funding of its General Budget by the Ministry of Finance.
 All revenues that Petroamazonas generates in excess of its operating costs are deposited in its accounts in the Central Bank of Ecuador and excess amounts which are not invested or reinvested by Petroamazonas are transferred to the Republic for use in the General State Budget.

 Petroecuador commercializes all hydrocarbons that Petroamazonas produces.
 As of the date hereof, the Republic has not defined an income model in order to compensate Petroamazonas directly for its production efforts.
-Instead, the majority of Petroamazonas' operations are funded through contributions from the Ministry of Economy and Finance in an amount equal to the General Budget approved by Petroamazonas' board of directors.
-The Ministry of Economy and Finance contributes funds to Petroamazonas on a monthly basis based on the proceeds received by the Republic from the commercialization of hydrocarbons by Petroecuador.
-The table below sets forth the aggregate amount of the General Budget approved by Petroamazonas' board of directors and accepted by the Ministry of Economy and Finance for each of the years indicated below, as well as the portion of each General Budget that has not been funded by the Ministry of Economy and Finance as of November 27, 2017.
+Instead, the majority of Petroamazonas' operations are funded through contributions from the Ministry of Finance in an amount equal to the General Budget approved by Petroamazonas' board of directors.
+The Ministry of Finance contributes funds to Petroamazonas on a monthly basis based on the proceeds received by the Republic from the commercialization of hydrocarbons by Petroecuador.
+The table below sets forth the aggregate amount of the General Budget approved by Petroamazonas' board of directors and accepted by the Ministry of Finance for each of the years indicated below, as well as the portion of each General Budget that has not been funded by the Ministry of Finance as of April 30, 2017.

-2017 2016 2015 (U.S.\$ in millions) Aggregate General Budget 2,904.0 2,684.0 3,533.1 Portion of General Budget Not Funded by the MEF 624.0 1,593.2 1,814.7
+2017 2016 2015 (U.S.\$ in millions) Aggregate General Budget 2,223.0 2,684.0 3,533.1 Portion of General Budget Not Funded 1,356.0 1,593.2 1,814.7

-Petroamazonas' General Budget for 2017 is 8.2% higher than its aggregate General Budget for 2016 after giving effect to approved increases.
+In 2017, Petroamazonas' current General Budget is 18.7% lower than its aggregate General Budget for 2016 after giving effect to approved increases.
 Its aggregate General Budget for 2016 represented a 22.6% decrease as compared to its aggregate General Budget for 2015, which was decreased from U.S.\$4.670 to U.S.\$3.533 billion due primarily to falling oil prices.
 Petroamazonas' other sources of funds are derived from delay penalties that it is entitled to impose pursuant to its service agreements, as well as amounts received from the Hydrocarbons Secretariat and other entities for the transportation of hydrocarbons through Petroamazonas' RODA pipeline network.
-As of November 27, 2017, the Ministry of Economy and Finance funded U.S.\$2,280 million of Petroamazonas' aggregate General Budget for 2017 from the proceeds received by the Republic from the commercialization of hydrocarbons by Petroecuador.
-Separately, the Ministry of Economy and Finance expects to fund an additional U.S.\$456.5 million of Petroamazonas' Aggregate General Budget for 2017 to be paid out in 2018 from the Republic's annual budget to cover amounts due to service providers from previous years.